jmbucknall/EZDSL/ezdsl.md

 Iterators
 ----------------------------------------------------------------------
 For the navigable containers (i.e. those containers where a cursor is defined) an iterator method is defined.
-This method is called Iterate and can be used to perform "first that" type processing (find the first data object that meets a criterion) or "for all" type processing (for all data objects in the container perform this action).
+This method is called `Iterate` and can be used to perform "first that" type processing (find the first data object that meets a criterion) or "for all" type processing (for all data objects in the container perform this action).

-Each iterator takes three parameters: an Action routine, a direction flag and a ExtraData pointer.
-The ExtraData pointer is simply to enable you to pass any kind of record structure to the Action routine: it negates the need for global variables or for a nested Action routine (c.f.
-Borland's TCollection in BP7).
-The direction flag (called Backwards) enables you to iterate through the container in either direction: forwards or backwards.
+Each iterator takes three parameters: an `Action` routine, a direction flag and a `ExtraData` pointer.
+The `ExtraData` pointer is simply to enable you to pass any kind of record structure to the `Action` routine: it negates the need for global variables or for a nested `Action` routine (c.f.
+Borland's `TCollection` in BP7).
+The direction flag (called `Backwards`) enables you to iterate through the container in either direction: forwards or backwards.

-The Action routine for a call to Iterate has to be of the form:
+The `Action` routine for a call to `Iterate` has to be of the form:

      TIteratorProc = function (C : TAbstractContainer;
                                aData : pointer;
                                ExtraData : pointer) : boolean;

-where C will be the container itself, aData is the current data object and ExtraData is the same extra data pointer you passed to Iterate.
+where `C` will be the container itself, `aData` is the current data object and `ExtraData` is the same extra data pointer you passed to `Iterate`.
-The function must return True to cause the Iterate routine to continue iterating or False to cause the Iterate routine to stop (and return the data object that caused the Action routine to return False).
+The function must return `True` to cause the `Iterate` routine to continue iterating or `False` to cause the `Iterate` routine to stop (and return the data object that caused the `Action` routine to return `False`).

-Remember that your Action procedure cannot be a nested routine (in Delphi 1.0 it must be declared 'far'; in 32-bit Delphi it must be declared as 'register' (i.e. the normal fastcall declaration)).
-A quick example: suppose your data objects had an integer field called Value and you wanted to find the sum of all the Value fields in a list.
-Your Action procedure would look like:
+Remember that your `Action` procedure cannot be a nested routine (in Delphi 1.0 it must be declared 'far'; in 32-bit Delphi it must be declared as 'register' (i.e. the normal fastcall declaration)).
+A quick example: suppose your data objects had an integer field called `Value` and you wanted to find the sum of all the `Value` fields in a list.
+Your `Action` procedure would look like:

      function SumValues(C : TAbstractContainer;
                         aData : pointer;